Overview for Promoters

 Do crew members traveling with artists need visas too?

-How far in advance should we start the visa process?
+How far in advance should we start the visa process for a festival?